odoo/documentation/accounting/receivables/customer_payments/credit_cards.rst

 How to register credit card payments on invoices?
 =================================================

 There are two ways to handle payments received by credit cards.
-Odoo support both approaches so that you can use the one that better fits your habits.
+Twenty20 support both approaches so that you can use the one that better fits your habits.